top of page

-About images that only emerge while walking.
-And words that reveal what images keep silent.
+About images that only emerge while walking — and words that reveal what images leave unspoken.
 By Lars-Henrik Roth.

 There is a moment on every photohike when I stop searching.
 Not because I have found what I was looking for, but because I have forgotten what that was.
 My steps slow down.
 My breathing settles.
 And suddenly, something is there that wants to be seen.